mvpdw06/awosome_fish/README.md

 ### Setting your fish

-create fish config folder.
+Step.1 Create fish config folder.

 ```
 $ mkdir -p ~/.config/fish
 ```

-create fish config file.
+Step.2 Create fish config file.

 ```
 $ vim ~/.config/fish/config.fish
 ```

-add one line command in this file.
+Step.3 Add one line command in this file.

 ```
 set -g -x PATH /usr/local/bin $PATH
 ```

-save this file and restart your shell.
+Step.4 Save this file and restart your shell.
 You will see fish.
+Command "fish_config", and you can setting fish on browser.

 ```
 $ fish_config
 ```
-> you can setting fish on browser.

 ## Install fisherman
 > A plugin manager for fish.